KatsumeBlisk/DIFmplayer/README.md

 I have added a bash script to rename the files from di.fm to remove the unnecessary "Digitally Imported" from their names.

-To just remove stations, run the following command in your terminal:
+To just change spaces to underscores, run the following command in your terminal:

     find -name "* *" -type f | rename 's/ /_/g'